 - Don't drink alone - stay with your friends and look after each other

-- Stay active - do something else besides drinking (e.g. dancing, talking with mates, going for a walk, playing games, watching DVDs)
+- Stay active - do something else besides drinking (for example, dancing, talking with mates, going for a walk, playing games, watching DVDs)

 - Don't accept drinks from people you don't know

-- Make sure you have at least two alcohol-free days every week
+- Have at least two alcohol-free days every week

 Drinking responsibly doesn't mean you have to give up drinking.
 It just means being aware of the risks and making decisions to keep you happy and healthy.